-Read my step by step guide on how we exchanged our UK driving licence to Spanish.
+Read my step by step guide on how we exchanged our UK driving licence for Spanish.
 Including a list of driving medical test centres in Valencia.

 As of January 1, 2021, the general regulations will apply and the permits issued by the British authorities will only enable you to drive in Spain for six months, from the entry of the holder in Spain or from the date of obtaining residence legal, not being valid to circulate in our country from that moment.

 Since Brexit began, there’s a lot of confusion on what will happen to British residents in Spain when the UK leaves the EU.
 However, over the last few months, one thing has become clear.
 British residents that hold a UK licence MUST apply to change it to a Spanish one.

 There are two options on how you can exchange your British licence for a Spanish licence.
 You can either do it yourself or you can hire a gestor to do it for you.
 This time around we decided to hire the help of a gestoria.
 After all, with all the restrictions on many public services because of the pandemic, we thought it would be easier to get a third party to handle the process.